Pagan Song Writer’s Guidelines

 Are you plotting world domination?

 No, but when I sit in my hot tub with a glass of mead, I imagine that many of the most talented, popular and prolific pagan artists and bands from around the world each contribute a couple of blog posts a year.
 Pagan Song morphs from a Crow Women band site to a kick-ass site about the pagan music scene, written by the pagan music scene.
-Five years after its inception in February of 2019, Pagan Song is one of the top 10 pagan websites.
+A few years after its inception in February of 2019, Pagan Song is one of the top 10 pagan websites.
 That’s my dream and I’m willing to work to achieve it.
 Have ideas for how to get there?
 Come help me plot.